 It has been said before, And I can't say that I disagree, that we live in a microwave culture.
-No, I'm not referring to the household appliance that cooks are bags of popcorn and heats up a cup of coffee.
+No, I'm not referring to the household appliance that cooks are bags of popcorn and heat a cup of coffee.
 What I mean by microwave culture is our society's desire to get things done quickly.
-Sometimes, quickly isn't even good enough for us.
-We want things done quicker than quick usually depending upon how unpleasant the experience is that we want to be over with.
+Sometimes, fast isn't even good enough for us.
+We want things done quicker than quickly, usually depending upon how unpleasant the experience is that we want to be over with.
 If you have to go to the doctor's office and sit in the waiting room to wait to get an exam or a shot of some sort, then the time waiting can be pure agony.

 COVID-19 and its impact on the length of Texas divorces

 Scenes from major cities on the East Coast, specifically New York City, led local and state officials across the rest of the country to almost immediately shut down large gatherings of people and issue de facto quarantine orders.
-These quarantine orders went into place very quickly and left few exceptions for those who needed to be out and about in order to work or obtain medical care.
+These quarantine orders went into place quickly and left few exceptions for those who needed to be out and about to work or obtain medical care.
 Everyone else was relegated to working from home or doing their best to make ends meet while they were unable to work at all.